wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 status: (message: string) => void
 ```

 The `status` method is a generic string-based system on the user interface which allows any process or plugin to provide basic messages directly to the user interface.
-These can be included in the UI to update the user about details of what process is occurring or for the developer to output as logs for debugging.
+These can be included in the UI to update the user about details of what process is occurring, or for the developer to output as logs for debugging.

 ### Translation